GemHunt/conveyors/assembly-instructions.md

 	On the dial I use a 2 setting for 0.15mm and 4.5 setting for 0.3mm Remove Tape
 Try not to heat seal a single layer area as this will thin it out.
-The clear belting is sticky.
-I sand all top plates with 220 sand paper.
-I wonder what grit is the best.
+Clear belting is sticky.
+So sanding the top plate with 220 grit sandpaper is a must.
+It's a good idea regardless.

 Assembly Instructions:
 	Add the 17mm coupling(tubing) to the motor